yeohhq/tp/docs/UserGuide.md

 Format: `a-schedule pt/INDEX start/DATE&TIME end/DATE&TIME d/DESCRIPTION [t/TAGS]…`

+* TAGS should be alphanumeric.
+* Appointment time (i.e. duration from `start` to `end`) cannot overlap with another existing appointment.
 * Schedules patient appointment for patient at INDEX in the displayed patient list.
 * Appointment will be set to input DATE (format: YYYY-MM-DD) and TIME (format: HH:MM).